 The RBC Foundation is the charitable arm of the Royal Bank of Canada (RBC), which supports the health and wellness of communities across the country.
 It has donated over $100,000 to March of Dimes in support of our Employment Services program, Conductive Education, the FICCDAT conference, and our Ability & Beyond Gala.
 From 2012-14, the Foundation donated $22,500 to our L.I.F.E. program, which provides employment and life management skills to youth with physical disabilities.

-Rexall is a national Canadian pharmacy chain, and a member of the Katz Group of Companies.
-Since 2011, it has been a major annual supporter of our Conductive Education Early Intervention program for very young children with physical disabilities, so far granting nearly $40,000 in total toward the program, including $10,000 in 2017.
+Rexall is a national Canadian pharmacy chain, owed by the McKesson Corporation.
+Since 2011, it has been a major annual supporter of our Conductive Education program for young children with physical disabilities, so far granting $77,000 in total toward the program, including $10,000 in 2017.

-Sanofi-aventis Canada is a major supporter of Stroke Recovery Canada.
-Over the past five years, it has donated over $220,000 toward the program, included helping to fund the printing and distribution of Survive & Thrive information packages, to assist stroke survivors with recovering their health and independence.
+Sanofi-aventis Canada has been a major supporter of Stroke Recovery Canada, donating over $220,000 toward the program from 2006-11, included helping to fund the printing and distribution of Survive & Thrive information packages to assist stroke survivors with recovering their health and independence.

 Sanofi-aventis Canada is the Canadian affiliate of the international sanofi-aventis corporation, and develops and manufactures medicines in several therapeutic areas, including cardiology, cancer and metabolic diseases.

-Sanofi pasteur (formerly Aventis Pasteur) is one of our most generous sponsors, providing almost $360,000 over the past ten years.
-Every year, the organization supports the annual Ability & Beyond Dinner, and also co-sponsors the annual Jonas Salk Award, which recognizes outstanding contributions in science or medicine that help prevent, alleviate or eliminate a physical disability.
+Sanofi pasteur (formerly Aventis Pasteur) has been one of our most generous sponsors, providing over $480,000 from 2003-13.
+It was a major sponsor of the annual Ability & Beyond Dinner, and also co-sponsored the annual Jonas Salk Award, which recognizes outstanding contributions in science or medicine that help prevent, alleviate or eliminate a physical disability.